Effect of Watershed Practices on Hydrological Variables using SWAT Model in Kan Watershed

 Materials and Methods

-Accordingly, the present study was planned with the simulation aim of the impact of watershed management practices on hydrological parameters using SWAT model in the Kan Watershed in Tehran Province, Iran.
-Therefore, the initial performance of model was assessed.
-It was then calibrated and validated.
+Accordingly, the present study was planned with the simulation aim of the impact of watershed management practices on hydrological parameters using the SWAT model in the Kan Watershed in Tehran Province, Iran.
+Therefore, the first of the initial implementation of the model was carried out, and then it was calibrated and validated.
+In this research, SWAT-CUP software was used to usage of various instructions and objective functions and also to test and the model calibration and validation.
+In order to determination and comparison of the simulation conditions with the governing conditions on watershed applied the evaluation criteria such as the coefficient of explanation and the coefficient of efficiency.

 Results and Discussion

-The results showed the acceptable efficiency of model for the hydrological simulation of the watershed.
-So, the coefficient of determination of 0.69 and 0.86 was reported in the calibration and validation stages, respectively.
-Also, the Nash-Sutcliffe index for the calibration and validation was 0.85 and 0.93, respectively.
-Then, simulation of watershed management practices was carried at the watershed and the results showed that the implementation of watershed management measures of gabion check dams, masonry check dams, counter trench, and loose- stone check dams caused the runoff reduction with the values of 25, 23, 21, and 11 percent, respectively.
-Further, the water available was improved at tune of 19.0, 21.3, 20.5 and 10.75 percent, respectively, compared to the non-implementation of watershed practices.
-Also, the amount of lateral flow had the largest change with the practice of masonry check dams, while, there was non-significant change between the operation type in the change of lateral flow.
-In addition, the evapotranspiration increased with implementation of gabion check dams, masonry check dams, counter trench, and loose- stone check dams at rates of 20.19, 20.86, 19.0 and 10.87 percent, respectively.
+The research results showed that the model efficiency was acceptable for the hydrological simulation of the studied watershed.
+So, the explanation coefficient for calibration and validation was with rates of 0.69 and 0.86 respectively.
+Also, the Nash-Sutcliffe index for the calibration and validation obtained with rates of 0.85 and 0.93, respectively.
+Then, watershed management practices simulated at the level of studied watershed.
+The simulated results showed that the surface runoff decreased with the practices of watershed management in the form of gabion, masonry check dam, counter trench and loose- stone check dam with the values of 25, 23, 21, and 11 percent, respectively.
+Also, the available water was more after the practices of watershed management in the form of gabion, masonry check dam, counter trench and loose- stone check dam with rates of 19.0, 21.3, 20.5 and 10.75 percent, respectively, compared to the absence conditions of these practices at the watershed level.
+Also, the maximum amount of flow changes observed in the practices conditions of masonry check dams.
+In addition, the evapotranspiration increased with implementation of gabion. masonry check dams, counter trench and loose- stone check dams with rates of 20.19, 20.86, 19.0 and 10.87 percent, respectively.

 Conclusion and Suggestions